 The control lock feature is very useful when cleaning the control panel.
 The lock will prevent accidental programming when wiping the control panel clean.

 Example: to set the control lock ON:

 Touch and hold the STOP/cancel pad for more than 3 seconds.
-The Lock icon will appear in the display and will sound with 1 beep.
+The lock icon will appear in the display window with 2 beeps.